helencordova12/EcoFAB-Multilayer-Perceptron-MLP-Model/README.md

 # Overview

-Plant root segmentation is fundamental to plant research, providing detailed insights into root structure and development.
-Traditional deep learning models like RhizoNET offer high accuracy but require significant technical expertise and high-performance GPU resources for training and deployment.
+Plant root segmentation is a critical task in plant biology, offering insights into root morphology, growth patterns, and interactions with the environment.
+While advanced deep learning models like RhizoNET achieve high segmentation accuracy, they come with steep requirements — including expert knowledge and access to high-performance GPU hardware.

-This project presents a lightweight alternative using a Multi-Layer Perceptron (MLP) that simplifies the model-building process and enables efficient training on personal laptops.
+This project introduces a lightweight, accessible alternative using a Multi-Layer Perceptron (MLP) for EcoFAB root segmentation.
+The model is designed to be trained and deployed on standard hardware (e.g., MacBook Air), dramatically lowering the barrier to entry for researchers and students.

 # Key Features